MLHale/nebraska-gencyber/teachers/restful-api/README.md

 * Little bits sensor and actuator

 ### Prerequisite lessons
-You should complete the [Hands on IoT: Little Bits Intro](../hands-on-iot/intro.md) and [Hands on IoT: Build an IFTTT IoT app w/ Little Bits](../hands-on-iot/ifttt.md) lessons before this lesson.
+You should complete the [Hands on IoT: Little Bits Intro](../hands-on-iot-little-bits-intro/README.md) and [Hands on IoT: Build an IFTTT IoT app w/ Little Bits](../hands-on-iot-little-bits-ifttt-app/README.md) lessons before attempting this lesson.

 ### Table of Contents
 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->